LiterallyTheOne/my_notes/keras/Basics.md

 # Keras

-Keras is a package for python which provides an interface for artificial intelligence.
+Keras is a package for python that provides an interface for artificial intelligence.

 ## Make one neuron in Keras